585-337-9339

 Welcome to Purposeful Concepts LLC!

-Let us guide you in educational components to assist humanity as it begins to better understand “Lifestyle Wellness,” and self-care management.
-As the use of data collection and personal preferences is reviewed by insurance carriers, providers, and people new personalized or group health goals will emerge.
+Let us guide you in educational components that assist humanity as it begins to better understand their role in “Lifestyle Wellness,” and self-care management.
+As the use of data collection and personal preferences is reviewed by insurance carriers, providers, and people, a new personalized “health goal” will emerge.

 DUNS #128468270